When and Why to Use a Personal Loan for Business

 Alternatives to Personal Loans for Business

-If a personal loan for business doesn’t make sense for you, there are some alternatives to consider.
+If a personal loan for business doesn’t make sense for you, here are some alternatives to consider.

 Business Lines of Credit

-A business line of credit is similar to a credit card.
-It gives you access to a pool of funds to draw from when you need capital, and you only have to repay what you use.
+A business line of credit is similar to a credit card: It gives you access to a pool of funds to draw from when you need capital.
+You only have to repay and only pay interest on what you use.
 Business lines of credit typically come with higher loan amounts than personal loans for business, and they can also be used for a wide variety of business purposes.

 Business Credit Card

-Another common option is to finance your business with a business credit card—particularly a 0% intro APR credit card.
-By using a business credit card with a 0% intro APR period, you’ll essentially have a credit card that acts as an interest-free loan—letting you pay down debt while paying no interest on purchases during the introductory period.
+Another common option is to finance your business with a business credit card, particularly one with a 0% intro APR period.
+This means you’ll essentially have a credit card that acts as an interest-free loan—letting you pay down debt, interest-free, on purchases during the introductory period.

 Note that once your 0% intro APR period expires, your interest rate will set in at a rate that will depend on your creditworthiness and the market prime rate.

 To qualify for a business credit card, you’ll need a strong personal credit score.
-Keep in mind that business credit cards typically don’t come with high credit limits.
-Still, a business credit card is a great way to begin funding your business interest-free (especially as a startup) while earning rewards for spending.
+Business credit cards typically don’t come with high credit limits, but they can be a great way to begin funding your business interest-free (especially as a startup) while earning rewards for spending.

 Frequently Asked Questions